jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 4 - Survival.md

 * Remain undetected
 * Revive Talos, the Stormlord
     * Aquire sources of strong magical energy
-    * Find a suitable host
+    * Find a suitable host for Talos' avatar
 * Revive the black dragon, Serevain
     * Siege Seabide
 * Spread the Black Blood of Helm